 - Stretchy and stable

-- Can feel poles on the lower back when stored with bands
+- You can feel poles on the lower back when held with bands

 - Can scrunch up depending on body type

 It’s been on the market for years, and many brands have tried their hand at a similar tube-style running belt, yet the Naked Running Band remains the best running belt of its kind.

 The stretchy, breathable tube-style running waistpack has three deep pockets circling the entire belt, with the largest one in the back big enough to fit even a full-size soft flask.
 The Naked Running Band has large elastic bands for carrying collapsible running poles, which is convenient, though you might be able to feel them in the small of your back.
 There are two bungee toggles for attaching a race bib and an internal key clip, all on the front of the belt.

 This waistpack has the most precise fit of all the tube-style options, thanks to its 12 available sizes.
 The Naked website has a size chart, and multiple testers found the belts ran true to the advertised sizes.
 Notably, some but not all testers found that the tall height of the band caused it to scrunch up a bit around the abdomen, especially if they were not carrying much inside the belt.